bcgov/data-publication/pages/dps_bcgw_w_data_retirement.md

 **Notice of Decision (NOD)**
 Timelines:
 * **Late July/Early Aug** with a **2 week** notice before dependencies will be removed.
-* [Mailto:DataBCDA@gov.bc.ca DataBC DA] will do a dependency analysis and will work to other areas within DataBC as well as application owners to disable or redirect datasets.
+* DataBC will do a dependency analysis and will work to other areas within DataBC as well as application owners to disable or redirect datasets.

 **Dependencies:**
 DataBC Managed: